 19 July

-*Learned I need to get a better grasp on tree physiology and function
+*Learned I need to get a better grasp on tree physiology and

 *Learned (again) that I need to cultivate patience